ramtaruman/LuXun/README.md

 # LuXun

-LuXun( a famous general from the chinese story : 3 Kingdoms) is an experimental music bot for Discord made in python.
-Initially intended for private use, the sheer utility of making any software open source made me upload the source code.
-Enjoy :)
+Lu Xun **(chinese general from the chinese Three Kingdoms)** is an experimental discord music bot written in python intially inteded for private use.